rayofhope-dev/dialog-editor/README.md

 This repository is used to handle issues and publish the latest releases of the editor.

+# Download
+You can find all available versions of the application in the [Releases](https://github.com/rayofhope-dev/dialog-editor/releases) tab.

 # Get Started

 - Run **xrSDK.Editor.DialogEditor.App.exe**.